andersonopt/website/content/solutions/prospect.md

       Traditionally, moving into a new market can take several weeks while you find all of the right data and rebuild your siting approach.
 We have nationwide coverage, so you can move into a new market the same day and have a consistent process for siting no matter where you are.
 Whether you need to turnaround an RFP next week or are moving into a new market for the long-term, we can get you up and running for whatever you need.
   - thumbnail: "/images/Layers-new.png"
+    description: |-
-    description: "### See all relevant renewable siting data and layers in one place\n\nEliminate the need to collect and consolidate disparate GIS data sources.
-All the layers needed for renewable siting come pre-loaded, including wetlands, flood, tree cover, topo, bedrock, etc. \n\nHave other internal data that you want to see on our platform?
-We can easily integrate custom data so you can work seamlessly with all the right information. "
+      ### See all relevant renewable siting data and layers in one place

+      Eliminate the need to collect and consolidate disparate GIS data sources.
+All key layers for renewable siting come pre-loaded, including wetlands, flood, tree cover, topo, bedrock, etc.

+      Have other internal data or layers that you want to use for siting?
+We can easily integrate custom data so that you can seamlessly site all in one platform.
   - thumbnail: "/images/GIS_Updated_Legend.png"
     description: |-
       ### Automate time-consuming environmental GIS analysis to quickly calculate buildability